skolacha/patchwork-sarvani/content/essay.md

 2. Deck yourself out, head-to-toe, in college merch; the goal here is to look like a walking, talking, mega-cringe advertisement for all of the crappy sweatshirts and overpriced basketball shorts in your campus store.
 That way, you’re effectively using every inch of skin as real-estate to market your availability to share Lyfts with other broke college students who didn’t have the forethought to book in advance.

-Like all carefully-laid plans, both steps went out the window once I departed through the glass doors into the hot LA air.
+Like all carefully laid plans, both steps went out the window once I departed through the glass doors into the hot LA air.
 Scrambling, I pulled up the familiar app, and twenty minutes later I was sprawled in the back of a (relatively cheaper) Uber from LAX to Westwood at 9am on a Saturday, sweating like an Indian mother flipping parathas on a gas stove in May: not pretty.
 It was as I was attempting to evaporate the rolls of sweat on my neck simply with the power of my mind, that the driver began to make small talk.

-After we’d traversed familiar chit chat territory—LA weather, what college I went to, and the like—he asked me where I was from.
+After we’d traversed familiar chit-chat territory—LA weather, what college I went to, and the like—he asked me where I was from.
 I knew that the conversation had been building up to this point, but I still wasn’t ready to share the ambiguity of what ‘home’ meant for me with a relative stranger.
 Still, I recited my pre-choreographed answer.

 “Oh, well, I was born in the Bay and lived there for a while, but I went to high school in India.”